 Ligament replacement techniques

 Various surgical techniques that mimic the procedures used for ligament replacement in humans have been practiced for more than five centuries.
-Techniques using transfer of local tissues have the poorest chance of returning limb function to nearly normal or normal.
-This is probably because the replacement tissues are not as robust as the original ligament, and they are positioned in the same unfavourable biomechanical environment that caused the original ligament to fail in the first instance.
+In dogs, techniques using transfer of local tissues have the poorest chance of returning limb function to nearly normal or normal.
+This is probably because the replacement tissues are not as robust as the original ligament and they are positioned in the same unfavourable biomechanical environment that caused the original ligament to fail in the first instance.

 For decades, sutures of nylon with various knotting and crimping systems have been placed between a bone at the back of the femur (the fabella) and a tunnel in the top of the tibia.
 These so-called fabello-tibial tuberosity sutures have had variable reported success rates dependent on material and technique.
 The most important aspect of this technique is that the ligament origin on the femur and insertion on the tibia are as isometric as possible, i.e. stay as far as possible the same length in flexion and extension.
 In reality, this is impossible and so the principle has been referred to as “quasi-isometry”.
 High success rates have been reported for the Arthrex “TightRope™” technique which uses a synthetic material called Fibretape™ or Fibrewire™ on metallic anchors placed through bone tunnels in the femur and the tibia.
 In patients where we adopt ligamentous replacement, this is the commonest technique we employ for this purpose.